Malcolm, John. 1979. "A Reconsideration of the Identity and Inherence Theories of the Copula." Journal of the History of Philosophy no. 17:383-400.

 "When, in 1966, Father Chenu published Les platonismes au XII siècle, twelfth-century Platonism had already been a topic of scholarly interest for nearly a century.
 (1)

 pseudo-Dionysius and another to Arab writers.
 Chenu's is a useful analytical method which allows the scholar to avoid broad, oversimplifying labels whilst continuing to see the history of medieval

 philosophy in the neat terms of interrelated and interacting traditions.
 No doubt it could be fruitfully applied to Abelard -- but that is not my intention here.
 The Platonisms I shall be discussing

-are not those of the historian, but Abelard' s own: some of the diverse ways in which he used a notion of Plato and Platonic teaching to formulate, structure and convey his own thought
+are not those of the historian, but Abelard' s own: some of the diverse ways in which he used a notion of Plato and Platonic teaching to formulate, structure and convey his own thought (2).
+At the

 (1) In M.-D. Chenu, La théologie au douzième siècle (Études de philosophie médiévale, 45).
 Paris, 1966, pp. 108-141.
 For a sketch of the historiography of twelfth-century

 Platonism, see J. Marenbon, "Platonismus im zwólften Jahrhundert: alte und neue Zugangsweisen" (translation by A. Snell & O. Summerell), in T. Kobusch and B. Moisisch (eds.), Platon in der

 abendländischen Geistesgeschichte, neue Forschungen zum Plaumismus, Darmstadt, forthcoming.
 [Darmstadt, Wissenschaftliche Buchgesellschaft, 1997 pp. 101-119]